If Niger, Burkina Faso Or Mali attack Nigeria Or Any ECOWAS Allies, Our Response Must Be Swift-FFK | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 If Niger, Burkina Faso Or Mali attack Nigeria Or Any ECOWAS Allies, Our Response Must Be Swift-FFK

-He added; “We must kick them out, occupy their Southern territories, take their capital Niamey, topple their military Government and re-establish democracy.”
+He went on to say, “We must kick them out, occupy their southern territories, take their capital Niamey, topple their military Government, and re-establish democracy.”

-The recent post by Femi Fani-Kayode on his verified Facebook page has generated a lot of reactions from his fans and numerous followers on the social media platform.
+Many of Femi Fani-Kayode’s countless Facebook fans and followers have responded to the latest post on his verified page.

 )